-The carrying amounts of certain of the Company's financial instruments, consisting primarily of loans payable and convertible notes payable, approximate their fair values as presented in these consolidated financial statements due to the short-term nature of those instruments.
-The Company's derivative liabilities were valued using level 3 inputs (see Note 9 - Derivative Liabilities for additional information).
+The carrying amounts of certain of the Company's financial instruments, consisting primarily of loans payable, approximate their fair values as presented in these consolidated financial statements due to the short-term nature of those instruments.
+The Company's derivative liabilities were valued using level 3 inputs (see Note 8 - Derivative Liabilities for additional information).